Autumn colour at Brockhampton

 The estate will be in the spectacular transition between summer and autumn throughout October, with the leaves gently fading from green to all sorts of browns, reds and orange.
 Embrace the seasonal crossover and revisit your fond childhood memories of the crunching beneath your feet and trying to catch a falling leaf as you make new memories with friends and family.

 Top off your colourful stroll by treating yourself to a hot drink and a delicious treat from the Granary tea-room.
-By treating yourself you’re also treating our orchards to a new lease of life.
-Find out more about our Orchard Project here and discover how every penny you spend on the Brockhampton estate helps us fulfil our vision of restoring the lost orchards.
+By treating yourself you’re also treating our orchards to a new lease of life, every penny you spend here helps us continue to restore and reimagine the lost Victorian orchards here.
+Discover more about the Brockhampton orchards by clicking here.